 Yes.
 Facilities will contact an electrician and obtain a quote for the work.
 A purchase requisition and purchase order may be required.
 Also, if it is not related to a project, the work may be charged directly to your department's cost center.

 I accidentally locked myself out of my office.
 Can someone in Facilities let me in my office?

 No. Samuel Merritt University Facilities Department does NOT HAVE A LOCK OUT POLICY.
 If an employee is locked out of their office for any reason, a Facilities employee can only grant access to the office with a manager's approval.
 Staff members are encouraged to keep office keys with them at all times to avoid a lock out situation.
 For liability reasons, there are absolutely NO EXCEPTIONS to this policy.

 In addition, Facilities will not grant a staff or faculty member access to someone else's office without this being cleared in writing from the occupant of that office.
 This policy is designed to protect all faculty and staff and their belongings.

 What if I lose my key?
 Can it be replaced and what is the cost?

 NOTE: If the Master Key is lost, the cost to re-key the affected area will be billed to the individual and not the Department.
-There is a $10 charge for lost office keys.

 All Adjunct Professors who do not work consistently throughout the academic year must return their keys to their Department Head each semester.